openresty/lua-nginx-module/README.markdown

 In case of success, it returns the data received; in case of error, it returns `nil` with a string describing the error.

 If the received data is more than this size, this method will return with exactly this size of data.
-The remain received data could be returned in the next `receiveany` call.
+The remaining data in the underlying receive buffer could be returned in the next reading operation.

 Timeout for the reading operation is controlled by the [lua_socket_read_timeout](#lua_socket_read_timeout) config directive and the [settimeouts](#tcpsocksettimeouts) method.
 And the latter takes priority.
 For example: